WarwickRSE/mostest/Introduction.md

 The perfect is the enemy of the good here.
 Just because testing can't do everything we might want, doesn't mean it can't do anything.
-We just have to cover as many angles as we can, while recognising that this _improves_ our confidence, and reduces the space for error, without eliminating the possibility for wrong answers or mistakes.
+We just have to cover as many angles as we can, while recognizing that this _improves_ our confidence, and reduces the space for error, without eliminating the possibility for wrong answers or mistakes.

 To do this, we put together several pieces.